Course Outline

 Maintaining the Reliability of a System

-- Exploring Service Level Indicators (SLIs) and Service Level Agreements (SLAs) to ensure service performance.
+- Clarification of Service Level Indicators (SLIs) and Service Level Agreements (SLAs).

 Optimizing System Administration